-All Things Braai: South Africa’s Favourite Thing
+All Things Braai (Barbecue): South Africa’s Favourite Thing

 Did we hear you say braai?
 Probably, because braaiing is up there at the top of the ‘Fun Things To Do’ list of all South Africans and with Heritage Day coming up soon, the braai planning is in full swing.

-Get the Fire Just RightGet the Fire Just Right by Kelly Mercer
+Get the Fire Just Right by Kelly Mercer

 Show us a fire and we’re there.
 Be it meat over the coals or a three-legged pot nestled in them, braais – also called shisa nyama – make South Africans happy.
-For those not familiar with the word ’braai’, it’s what the rest of the world call a barbecue and it’s pretty much a South African staple.
+For those not familiar with the word ’braai’, it’s what the rest of the world calls a barbecue and it’s pretty much a South African staple.

 The Origin of the Braai